es183923/DPP/docpages/building/osx.md

     cmake -B ./build
     cmake --build ./build -j8

+If you are on an Apple Silicon device, you maay need to append `-DCMAKE_APPLE_SILICON_PROCESSOR` to the configure command, so you would have:

+    cmake -B ./build -DCMAKE_APPLE_SILICON_PROCESSOR
+    cmake --build ./build -j8

 Replace the number after -j with a number suitable for your setup, usually the same as the number of cores on your machine. `cmake` will fetch any dependencies that are required for you and ensure they are compiled alongside the library.

 ## 4. Install globally